Pathfinder Company (Malaysia)

 The Pathfinder Company (Parachute) (Kompeni Pandura (Para), pronounced /kəmpəniˈpɑːnˈdʊˈrɑː/) is a pathfinder and reconnaissance unit within Malaysian Army's 10th Parachute Brigade (10 PARA BDE).

-The unit is a small group of paratrooper who have been specially trained to carry out special operations missions for the brigade.
-They trained together and have good relations with other elite forces in the Malaysian Armed Forces, such as the Malaysian Army's 21st Gerup Gerak Khas and the Royal Malaysian Air Force's PASKAU.
+This elite unit is composed of a small group of paratroopers specially trained to carry out high-stakes special operations missions for the brigade.
+They train together as a cohesive team and maintain strong relations with other elite forces within the Malaysian Armed Forces, including the 21st Special Service Group, Royal Malaysian Navy's Naval Special Forces, and the Royal Malaysian Air Force's RMAF Special Forces.

-Major Salmuazhari Md Salleh is the current commanding officer of Pathfinder Company (Parachute), taking over from Major Huzairein Hj Yacob on 13 January 2022.
+As of 9 January 2024, the unit is commanded by Major Mohd Salman Alias, who took over from Lieutenant Colonel Salmuazhari Md Salleh.

 The Pandura is equivalent to the French Army's Commando Parachute Group, which serves as the pathfinder unit for the 11th Parachute Brigade.

-Origin
+History

-The unit was formed in 1995 as Platun Pandura (Pathfinder Platoon) to meet the need for an infiltration team to enter the area of operations and provide navigation assistance and movement control for the main airborne forces.
-On 1 June 1999, the army command formally established the Pandura as a Malaysian army unit.
-As the platoon grew, the unit was expanded to the size of a company on 1 July 2008, and its name was officially changed to Pathfinder Company (Parachute).
+The Pathfinder Company (Parachute) was originally formed in 1995 as Platun Pandura (Pathfinder Platoon) to fulfil the need for an infiltration team capable of entering operational areas and providing navigation assistance and movement control for the main airborne forces.
+The unit was modelled after the Pathfinder Platoon of the British Army, which inspired its tactics and organisational structure.

-This unit is influenced by the Pathfinder Platoon of the British Army.
+On 1 June 1999, the Malaysian Army officially recognised the Pandura as a formal military unit.
+As the platoon expanded, it was reorganised into a full company on 1 July 2008, and its designation was officially changed to Pathfinder Company (Parachute).

+The Pandura Company's capabilities have continued to grow, with a significant extension of its skill set on 11 August 2021.
+The unit was trained to parachute into the sea, swim to shore, and infiltrate enemy lines from the coastline, further enhancing its versatility in special operations.
+In present-day operations, the Pandura Company is influenced by and operates similarly to the U.S. Marine Corps Force Recon, emphasising versatility, deep reconnaissance, and high-value target elimination behind enemy lines.